CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

  All reservations except Azure Databricks are applied hourly.
 To ensure reservations help reduce costs, you should purchase them based on an analysis of consistent baseline usage.

  If you purchase more capacity than was previously used, your reservation may be underutilized.
-You should try to get the most out of reservations, because unused reservations cannot be saved for later use.
+You should try to get the most out of reservations because unused reservations cannot be saved for later use.
 Additionally, if your usage exceeds the reserved capacity, you will be charged the pay-per-use rate.

 Azure provides automated reservation recommendations.
 These are calculated by analyzing your hourly usage data over the past 7, 30, and 60 days.
 Azure calculates the cost of the reservation and compares it to the actual pay-as-you-go cost incurred during the period.
 Then, Azure recommends the quantity that can maximize savings.

- For example, if workload uses 100 VMs regularly, but occasionally demand spikes to 150, Azure will calculate potential savings for a reservation of 100 VMs as well as 150.
+ For example, if the workload uses 100 VMs regularly, but occasionally demands spikes to 150, Azure will calculate potential savings for a reservation of 100 VMs as well as 150.
 If the demand spikes are infrequent, the calculation may determine that you can save by purchasing 100 reserved VMs.
 However, if demand spikes are very common, it may recommend reserving more than 100 VMs to save costs.

 There are a few things to keep in mind regarding automated reservation recommendations:

 * The reservation recommendation is calculated using the pay-as-you-go rates relevant to your use case.
-* Recommendations are based on individual VM sizes, and do not apply to the entire size family.
+* Recommendations are based on individual VM sizes and do not apply to the entire size family.
 * After you commit to a reservation, on the same day of the purchase, the recommended quantity for the scope is reduced.
-In other words, the reserved VMs are no longer considered as part of the resources eligible for reservation.
+In other words, the reserved VMs are no longer considered part of the resources eligible for reservation.

 **6. Scope:**

- Note that only Enterprise Agreements, Pay-As-You-Go Subscriptions and Microsoft Customer Agreement Subscriptions support reservations.
+ Note that only Enterprise Agreements, Pay-As-You-Go Subscriptions, and Microsoft Customer Agreement Subscriptions support reservations.

  **Reservation Scope Options:**

 * Single resource group scope— this means the reservation discount is only applied to matching resources in a specific Azure resource group.
-* Single subscription scope— this means reservation discount is applied to matching resources in an entire Azure subscription.
+* Single subscription scope— this means a reservation discount is applied to matching resources in an entire Azure subscription.
-* Shared scope— lets you apply reservation discounts to matching resources used by multiple eligible subscriptions connected to the same billing scope, which can include more than one Azure subscriptions.
+* Shared scope— lets you apply reservation discounts to matching resources used by multiple eligible subscriptions connected to the same billing scope, which can include more than one Azure subscription.

 **7. Savings Plan:**

 Your hourly usage data from the last 7, 30, and 60 days is used to determine the best savings plan purchases.
 Azure estimates the costs you would have incurred if you had a savings plan and compares them to the real pay-as-you-go charges you actually experienced over the time period.
 Every quantity you used throughout the time period is factored into the computation.
-It is advised to make a commitment at a level that will optimise your savings.
+It is advised to make a commitment at a level that will optimize your savings.

 For example, your consumption may fluctuate between 50 and 70 virtual machines at times.
 Azure determines your savings in this example for both the 50 and 70 VM amounts.
-The recommendation computation indicates that savings are maximised for a savings plan commitment large enough to cover 50 VMs because the 70 VM utilization is intermittent, and the suggestion is given for that commitment.
+The recommendation computation indicates that savings are maximized for a savings plan commitment large enough to cover 50 VMs because the 70 VM utilization is intermittent, and the suggestion is given for that commitment.

 Note the following points: